Header Image 1

 Developing qualities of tolerance, respect and understanding.
 In today’s world it is more important than ever that we learn about different cultures, societies, and belief systems with an attitude of tolerance, respect and understanding towards others in a multi-faith society.

 Explanation and evaluation.
-Students are asked to explain and evaluate key concepts within Religious Education, including different religious beliefs and traditions, looking at a variety of different points of views, attitudes, and ideas.
-Students learn to explain these views clearly using examples and evidence to develop their understanding.
+Pupils are asked to explain and evaluate key concepts within Religious Education, including different religious beliefs and traditions, looking at a variety of different points of views, attitudes, and ideas.
+Pupils learn to explain these views clearly using examples and evidence to develop their understanding.

 Links.